 Arthroscopic SLAP Repair: A SLAP (Superior Labral Anterior Posterior) tear is an injury to the rim of cartilage that encircles the shoulder socket (known as the labrum).
 Arthroscopic repair of detached tissue can be performed on young athletes and other types of tears can be removed so they no longer cause pain symptoms.

 Acromioclavicular (AC) Joint Repairs: The acromioclavicular joint, commonly known as the AC joint, is the junction of the end of the clavicle (collarbone) and acromion.
 There are several problems that can occur at the AC joint.
 The first is that it can wear out.
-This can occur as a result of arthritis, usually at the site of a previous trauma.
+This can occur as a result of arthritis, usually at the site of previous trauma.
 It can also deteriorate due to a repetitive use injury, such as weightlifting (a condition referred to as distal clavicle osteolysis).
 If either of these conditions occurs, open surgery may be performed to remove the end of the collarbone and widen the AC joint space.
 Another type of AC joint repair can be performed when the joint is separated due to an injury and the collar displaces upward.